marcodallara/Parallel-Kmeans-Cloud-Veneto/README.md

 # Parallel-Kmeans-Cloud-Veneto
-Implementation of Parallel Kmeans in Cloud Veneto (cluster infrastructure)
+Implementation of Parallel Kmeans applied to KD99 dataset in Cloud Veneto (cluster infrastructure).
+Optimal configuration analysis and comparison with random Kmeans.